Shasta–Trinity National Forest: Lookouts and cabins

-In the lavaflow area of Medicine Lake Volcano, is the Little Mt.
+In the lavaflow area of Medicine Lake Volcano is the Little Mt.
 Hoffman fire lookout.
-Restored to its original character, the lookout is now being offered as an overnight retreat for personal recreation use.
+Restored to its original character, the lookout is offered as an overnight retreat for personal recreation use.
 From a height of 7309 ft, Little Mt.
 Hoffman offers a view of Mt.
 Shasta, Lassen Peak, Mt.
 McLoughlin and a variety of other landforms.
 From the Tulelake Basin in the north to the Fall River valley in the south, the 360 degree view offers a view at some of northern California's most notable scenery.
 There is also Hirz lookout near Lake Shasta and the Post Creek lookout (somewhat near the town of Platina, on the southern end of the forest).

 The Forest Glen cabin is a historic guard station, the oldest Forest Service building on the Shasta–Trinity National Forest.
 It was built in 1916 under the direction of John T. Grey, District Ranger of the Mad River Ranger District on the old Trinity National Forest.
 It is available for rent all year.